AlSaqr-platform/he-soc/README.md

  * `software` contains the bare metals tests you can run on the SoC

+## RISC-V Toolchain

+AlSaqr requires the RISC-V toolchain which is available here: https://github.com/riscv-collab/riscv-gnu-toolchain

+For the PULP CLuster make sure the PULP RV32 toolchain is in your PATH.
+Please refer to PULP RISCV GCC toolchain to use a pre-built release: https://github.com/pulp-platform/pulp-riscv-gcc

 ## Repo initialization
-Please change the setup to point to you toolchains and Questasim installations in he-soc/setup.sh):
+Please change the setup file to point to your toolchains and Questasim installations in he-soc/setup.sh:

 ** NB: this fetches the current master branch, under costant developement. **

 ```